YashKarthik/YashKarthik/README.md

-### Hi there 👋
-I'm a 17 year old interested in a variety of stuff related to quantum computers, physics, and philosophy.
+Hi, I'm a programmer interested in cryptocurrencies, philosophy, and startups.

-- 🌱 I’m currently learning React.
-- 😄 Pronouns: he/him/his